 - importance of lung health to achieving overall health and well-being;

-- feasible actions and measures that key audiences, including governments and the public, can take to reduce the risks to heart health posed by tobacco.
+- feasible actions and measures that key audiences, including the public and governments, can take to reduce the risks to lung health posed by tobacco.

 For more information, please go to the World Health Organization official website.